day8/re-frame/README.md

 ### Core Beliefs

-First, above all we believe in the one true [Dan Holmsand] (creator of reagent), and his divine instrument the `ratom`.
+First, above all we believe in the one true [Dan Holmsand], the creator of Reagent, and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

 Second, we believe that [FRP] is a honking great idea.
-You might be tempted to see reagent as simply another of the React wrappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
+You might be tempted to see Reagent as simply another of the React wrappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
 But I think you only really "get"
 Reagent when you view it as an [FRP] library.
 To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is [OM]

-Finally, we believe in one way data flow.
+Finally, we believe in one-way data flow.
 We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it uses two, separate, one-way flows to achieve it, and those two flows are different in nature.